Halfwai/Halfwai/README.md

 ### I am currently looking for my first junior role

 #### I started learning to code in 2022 by completing Harvard's CS50.
-This inspired me to apply for the University of London and a degree in Computer Science.
-I am currently in my final year.
+This inspired me to return to University to study Computer Science.
+I am currently in my final year, and on course to receive First Class Honours.

 ## Languages, frameworks and tools
 - HTML/CSS/JavaScript, Python, C, C++, C#, SQL